 At the halfway point, shake the basket so you move the wings around.
 This will help them get cooked evenly on all sides.
 You might do another shake near the end of cooking, too.

 After 20 minutes, the wings will be nice and crispy and ready to serve.
 If your wings were a little on the large side, you may need to cook them longer to make sure they’re cooked through.
-Insert a meat thermometer and make sure the wings have reached 165 degrees F. If not, put them back in for a few more minutes.
+Insert a meat thermometer and make sure the wings have reached 165° F. If not, put them back in for a few more minutes.

-Can I Double the Recipe?
+Can I Double this Air Fryer Chicken Wings Recipe?

 Yes, you can double the recipe and make up to 2 pounds of chicken wings at a time, if you have a larger air fryer.
 I have a 5.5-quart air fryer basket and I find that 1.5 pounds of wings is the max that will fit without them being too crowded to get crispy.